vasooo/doom-coding/README.md

 *Wherever you would use localhost:PORT to view an application, replace localhost with the machines MagicDNS from the Tailscale app (e.g. your-machine.tailnet-name.ts.net)*

 ### View Databases:
-Use the PostgreSQL app to view databases on the go https://apps.apple.com/us/app/postgresql-client/id1233662353
+Use the PostgreSQL app to view databases for your projects https://apps.apple.com/us/app/postgresql-client/id1233662353

 ### Bookmark Useful Sites:
 On your computer, bookmark the sites you refer to during development (e.g. Google OAuth, GitHub) to make it easier to reference from your phone.
 I use the Chrome app to seamlessly access the sites I need.